Sgrahminator/follow_the_rainbow_travels/README.md

  - The user submitted safety tips can have some highlighted and a link to "See All".
  - A place for users to submit their own safety tips.

+ SAFETY TIPS PAGE

+Safety Tips Header: "Safety First, Always"

+Introduction: At Follow The Rainbow Travels, we prioritize the well-being of our members.
+Whether you are exploring a new destination or engaging with others online, we want you to do so safely.
+Below are some safety guidelines we recommend:

+Online Interactions:
+Always protect your personal information.
+Avoid sharing addresses, phone numbers, or financial details unless you are sure about the site security and the person you are communicating with.

+Meet-up Safety:
+If you are meeting someone from the platform or any social media app, always meet in public places and let someone you trust know where you will be.

+Local Laws and Customs:
+Always research the local laws and customs related to LGBTQIA+ rights when you're visiting a new country or city.
+This is especially important for countries where same-sex relationships or LGBTQIA+ activities are criminalized.

+Be Cautious While Traveling:
+Use registered and trusted transport services, especially when arriving in a new place.
+It may be worth splurging a bit on trusted companies rather than taking a risk with an unknown service.

+Emergency Contacts:
+Always have local emergency numbers and the number for the embassy for your country when traveling abroad.

+Report Incidents:
+If you face discrimination or harassment, report it to local authorities and alert the community by sharing your experience on the platform (if you're comfortable doing so).

+Secure Your Account:
+Use strong, unique passwords and consider enabling two-factor authentication for added security.

+Health Precautions:
+If you’re attending events, especially in closed spaces, follow health guidelines such as wearing masks and social distancing, as applicable.

+Alcohol and Substance Use:
+Be mindful of your alcohol and substance use, particularly in unfamiliar settings.

+Trust Your Gut:
+If something feels off, it probably is.
+Always trust your instincts.

+Family and Friends:
+Let someone you trust know your itinerary and check-in regularly, especially if you're exploring a new place or meeting new people.

+Accessibility:
+Check in advance if the places you're visiting are accessible if you or someone you're with has special accessibility needs.

+Online Interaction/Input From Users:
+*Users comments and/or safety tips*

+Respect & Community:

+Spread Love, Not Hate: Our platform thrives on positivity.
+Engage respectfully and kindly.
+Remember, bullying or disrespect will not be tolerated.

+Report & Support: Help us maintain a safe space.
+Report any inappropriate behavior, and we will take necessary action.

+Conclusion: Safety is a collective responsibility.
+While we strive to ensure Follow The Rainbow Travels remains a safe haven, your awareness and prudence play an integral role.
+Let's together create a safe and welcoming space for everyone!

 Ally Corner ("/allycorner"): A dedicated section where allies can show support with positive posts, ask questions and get answers, and learn about the LGBTQIA+ community.
  - A section for Q&A where Ally's or  any user can ask questions and other users can respond.
  - Every question will have the ability to have an answer or multiple answers attached to it.